dblarons/haskell-shell/README.md

 can then be recursively evaluated from left to right, passing the output of each command as the input to the next command.

-One of the problem with this model was a result of Haskell's functional design.
+One of the problems with this model was a result of Haskell's lazy design.
 The next command in the sequence would begin running before the prior one had finished.
 I unfortunately had to explicitly wait for the child process for each command to end before evaluating the next command in the sequence.